po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/03-Day/03-Day-LessonPlan.md

 ### 1. Instructor Demo: Mini-Project (5 min)

+* Welcome students to class.

+* Ask if anyone has questions before starting the mini-project.

-* Open `28-Stu_Mini-project/README.md` in your browser and demonstrate the following:
+* Open `28-Stu_Mini-Project/README.md` in your browser and demonstrate the following:

 * Run `node index.js` from the command line and demonstrate the following: